Curvature dependences of wave propagation in reaction-diffusion models: Model description and theoretical developments

-where convergence to $c$ holds if the solution becomes a travelling wave in the long-time limit.
-The term $-D\kappa$ in Eq.~\eqref{v-asymptotic} is thus an exact dependence, which holds for any value of $D$.
+where convergence to $c$ holds if the solution becomes a travelling wave in the long-time limit, which typically depends on initial and boundary conditions.
+The term $-D\kappa$ in Eq.~\eqref{v-asymptotic} is thus not only valid to $\Order(D^2)$ as $D\to 0$, but is an exact dependence, which holds for any value of $D$.
 While we may have $w \sim w_\text{1D} \sim c$ in some asymptotic limits~\cite{tyson-keener-1988,volpert-petrovskii-2009}, we will show below that $w$ in Eq.~\eqref{v} may also differ significantly from the one-dimensional travelling front speed $w_\text{1D}$ and travelling-wave speed $c$, due to the proximity of boundaries and other geometric constraints affecting the behaviour of the solution in confined spaces.
-While $w$ in Eq.~\eqref{vn} only involves the profile of $u(\b r, t)$ in the normal direction, this profile is still coupled via the evolution equation with the solution profile in transverse directions.
+The contribution $w$ in Eq.~\eqref{vn} only involves the profile of $u(\b r, t)$ in the normal direction, but this profile is still coupled via the evolution equation with the solution profile in transverse directions.
 In other words, $w$ may still have implicit dependences upon the curvature $\kappa$ of the travelling front (which is a transverse property of the front), and these dependences may arise from both reaction and diffusion terms.
 In the remainder of the paper, we investigate these specific contributions in more detail, through numerical simulations, asymptotic behaviours, and analytic solutions for a range of domain shapes, boundary conditions, and source terms $F(u)$.